 As shown in the example below, when there is a need to regroup, some students take the easy and incorrect option and simply subtract the smaller digit from the larger digit.

 This is a common error, especially when subtracting from multiples of 10 as shown above.
 Use this worksheet generator to set up lots of this type of question to provide practice with subtracting from multiples of 10.

-When students regroup and borrow they often find difficulty when "the neighbor is zero" and there appears to be nowhere to borrow from.
+When students regroup they often find difficulty when "the neighbor is zero" and there appears to be nothing to regroup.
 This difficulty can be overcome by building on their understanding of place value.
 For example, the number 600 can be seen as zero 1s, zero 10s, and six 100s but it can also be seen as zero 1s and sixty 10s.
 This understanding, together with the boxing-off method shown in the examples below, will help your children when subtracting across zeros.

 You will find a good video on subtracting across zeros here .

 This worksheet generator to can be set up to provide limitless practice questions with subtracting from multiples of hundreds.

 You will find some subtraction games here alongside some games on addition as well.

 The National Library of Virtual Manipulatives has many excellent resources including these Base Blocks Subtraction that you and your child can work with to help grasp the concept of whole number subtraction, including regrouping, with the base-ten number system.
 Read the instructions carefully to ensure you get maximum benefit from these very good resources.

 Note: If you are an educator and would like to use these online flashcards on your site, then you are free to get them from the HelpingWithMath.com Download Place.